 One run stands out for me: January 11, 2019.
 We left the house just after 5 a.m., and had the river to ourselves in the 20-degree darkness - six miles out and back along the Boston side.
 It was Larissa’s 17th birthday.

-While the run was a demonstration of commitment by any kid, what makes that run remarkable - honestly what makes any run remarkable - is that Larissa has cerebral palsy and 17 years earlier when she was born 13 weeks prematurely, it was entirely unclear that she would ever walk, let alone train for a marathon.
-Now you see.
+While the run was a demonstration of commitment by any kid, what makes that run remarkable - honestly what makes any run remarkable - is that Larissa has cerebral palsy and when she was born 13 weeks prematurely, it was entirely unclear that she would ever walk, let alone train for a marathon.

-Coda: As the sun rose over downtown L.A., we ran out of Dodger Stadium, north and west toward the finish in Santa Monica.
-Hannah had trained methodically, and ticked of mile after mile for a 4:14 - over an hour faster than Palm Beach.
-Larissa and I were equally purposeful, past the Disney Concert Hall, down Sunset Boulevard and Rodeo Drive to finish line by the sea.
+As the sun rose over downtown Los Angeles on March 24, we ran out of Dodger Stadium, north and west along Sunset, down Hollywood Boulevard and Rodeo Drive toward the finish in Santa Monica.
+Hannah had trained methodically, and ticked off mile after mile for a 4:14 - over an hour faster than her time in Palm Beach.
+Larissa and I were equally purposeful and finished half an hour later.